-We’re officially living in the age of whisky — new bars dedicated to this distilled beverage are popping up all over town, with each proffering unique experiences and deep shelves of bourbons, scotches and ryes catering to both new and discerning drinkers.
-Amongst the gamut, an all-new whisky library with an expansive collection, and a lounge targeted at the female clientele.
+We’re officially living in the age of whiskey — new bars dedicated to this distilled beverage are popping up all over town, with each proffering unique experiences and deep shelves of bourbons, scotches and ryes catering to both new and discerning drinkers.
+Amongst the gamut, an all-new whiskey library with an expansive collection, and a lounge targeted at the female clientele.
 Read on for picks of the very best.

 1. The Whisky Library

 Newest to the scene is The Whiskey Library: A watering hole nestled in boutique hotel The Vagabond.
-Grab a glass of something special— the options are plenty, with 1,000 bottles of curated whiskies of mostly single cask and limited-edition bottles from distilleries around the world, including Scotland, Ireland, Japan and the United States.
-Luxury hotelier Satinder Garcha helms the vision, and founded the ba after travels around Scotland where he discovered “the depth of craftsmanship, the artistry, the culture and the incredible history behind whiskey making.”
+Grab a glass of something special— the options are plenty, with 1,000 bottles of curated whiskeys of mostly single cask and limited-edition bottles from distilleries around the world, including Scotland, Ireland, Japan and the United States.
+Luxury hotelier Satinder Garcha helms the vision, and founded the bar after travels around Scotland where he discovered “the depth of craftsmanship, the artistry, the culture and the incredible history behind whiskey making.”
 No two bottles are the same here, with each boasting its own story.
 Similarly, your experience at The Whiskey Library is unique to other bars.
 Drop in for a special night of jazz and intimate theater performances, book readings, artist evenings, musical showcases, and even independent film screenings.

 2. The Writing Club